ParinayKarande/LLM-Mutator-Empirical-Comparison-Artifacts/README.md

 ## Related Resources

-- 🔗 Main LLM Mutator Application (Java): [https://github.com/ParinayKarande/LLM-Code-Mutator](https://github.com/ParinayKarande/LLM-Code-Mutator)
+-  Main LLM Code Mutator Application (Java): [https://github.com/ParinayKarande/LLM-Code-Mutator](https://github.com/ParinayKarande/LLM-Code-Mutator)

 ---

-## 📌 Citation
+## Citation

 If you use this package or refer to the results in your own work, please cite the original paper and this repository: